wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Go/Go-OpenSource-List.md

 - [Delve #Project#](https://github.com/derekparker/delve): Delve is a debugger for the Go programming language.

+- [GoKart #Project#](https://github.com/praetorian-inc/gokart): GoKart is a static analysis tool for Go that finds vulnerabilities using the SSA (single static assignment) form of Go source code.

 ## Dependence Management

 - [golang/dep #Project#](https://github.com/golang/dep): dep is a prototype dependency management tool for Go.
 It requires Go 1.8 or newer to compile. dep is safe for production use.